c-bata/django-auth-example/README.md

 ## Branch structures

-* `master`: The project on master branch customized User model,
+* `master`: The project on master branch customizing User model, supporting Github OAuth.
 * `base`: Base branch to see the changes of each Pull Requests to describe following features.
     * `email-auth-backend`: Email/Password authentication built on custom authentication backend.
     * `customize-user-model`: How to define custom user model from AbstractBaseUser.